zaha2020/Bio_Inspired_Computing/Optimization_inspired_by_nature/README.md

 ![In terms of convergence speed](convergence.PNG "convergence speed ")

-The Firefly algorithm has solved all the test functions with the shortest possible time compared to the other 2 algorithms, and the honey bees algorithm has the longest execution time with about 1 minute and 9 seconds.
+The Firefly algorithm has solved all the test functions with the shortest possible time compared to the other 2 algorithms, and the Artificial Bee Colony algorithm has the longest execution time with about 1 minute and 9 seconds.